ARM-software/abi-aa/sysvabi64/sysvabi64.rst

    void __init_cpu_features_resolver (uint64_t, const uint64_t *);

-The above interface expects the same parameters as a GNU Indirect Function resolver.
+This interface expects the same parameters as a GNU Indirect Function resolver.
 See `GNU C Library IFUNC interface`_.
 Other platforms may use a different interface with the runtime library.
 However, all implementations must provide a DSO-local definition